tonethar/IGME-330-Spring-2020/projects/project-3.md

       - The Spotify API requires server authentication, and most of the sample code uses Node.js - AVOID
       - Yelp uses server-side authentication - BUT we posted some sample code in myCourses that you could adapt for your use
       - "Sports Scores" APIs tend to have very short trial periods (7-10 days) and onerous rate limits - AVOID!
-        - but some students have had luck with this on --> https://developer.sportradar.com
+        - but some students have had luck with this one --> https://developer.sportradar.com
       - Always verify that the API returns current data.
 There's a "gasoline prices" API out there that has 4 year-old data ...
     - iii.
 Here are some lists of web services:
       - https://github.com/toddmotto/public-apis